spacetelescope/nircam_calib/nircam_calib/commissioning/NRC_24_dither_pattern/NRC24_dither_offsets_README.txt

 	v1.1	2022-01-31	Added input args and env variables, tidied some up.

-	v1.2	2022-01-31	Fixed some bugs so that it should at least ru for analysis_type='absolute'
+	v1.2	2022-01-31	Fixed some bugs so that it should at least run for analysis_type='absolute'

+	v1.3	2022-02-01	Added back the PSF fitting (adapted from Kevin's script), also an input for selecting a subset of cal.fits files